-Canon G9 X Mark II versus Fujifilm X-A3
+Canon G9 X Mark II vs Fujifilm X-A3

-The Canon PowerShot G9 X Mark II and the Fujifilm X-A3 are two digital cameras that were revealed to the public, respectively, in January 2017 and August 2016.
+The Canon PowerShot G9 X Mark II and the Fujifilm X-A3 are two digital cameras that were announced, respectively, in January 2017 and August 2016.
 The G9X Mark II is a fixed lens compact, while the X-A3 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (G9X Mark II) and an APS-C (X-A3) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Fujifilm provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 20 megapixels, whereas the Fujifilm provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon G9 X Mark II vs Fujifilm X-A3

 An illustration of the physical size and weight of the Canon G9 X Mark II and the Fujifilm X-A3 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G9X Mark II – represents the basis for the calculations across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the G9X Mark II – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-A3 is notably larger (38 percent) than the Canon G9 X Mark II.
 In this context, it is worth noting that neither the G9X Mark II nor the X-A3 are weather-sealed.

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G9X Mark II has a lens build in, whereas the X-A3 is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G9X Mark II has a lens built in, whereas the X-A3 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
-You can find an overview of optics for the X-A3 and their specifications in the Fujinon X Lens Catalog.
+You can compare the optics available for the X-A3 and their specifications in the Fujinon X Lens Catalog.